gvwilson/thirdbit/src/fiction/iffy/index.md

 She might not have known the story herself.
 And anyway, it didn't work---not until you came along."

-"Raniere used t' work in the hospital in Puerto Toro," Aunt Naggie cut in.
+"Ignacio used t' work in the hospital in Puerto Toro," Aunt Naggie cut in.
 "He helped make you an' your mothers.
 When he heard about---about the accident an' you bein' the only one rescued, he came down an' found me an' told me that there'd been a glitch when they were makin' you.